Congratulations 2026-2027 Board of Governors!

 a.
 Contact information for Facility Manager of Building 135 where the Thrift Store is located.

 b.
-Governing ARTICLEs and Policies.
+Appendix A: MSC Thrift Store Governing Articles and Policies.

 c.
 Volunteer liability waivers and parental permissions.